th7mo/th7mo.com/style-guide.md

 ## Formatting

+Every Markdown file must be written in `lowercase-kabab-case`.

 Use the rules described in the [Markdown Workflow](/markdown-workflow.md).

 Start the document with a heading 1 (`#`) with the name of the Markdown file.